peter88213/nvhelp-de/source/writing.rst

 continue working on this document.
 If this is the case, answer "Open existing".

 .. figure:: _images/writing02.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

-   novelibre screenshot
+   novelibre Screenshot

 If you answer "Overwrite", *novelibre* creates a new manuscript document.
 "Abbrechen" aborts the export process and lets you return to the main window.